rafaelcamargo/portfolio/src/scripts/blog/posts/english/component-maturity-model.md

 You could be sharing something you learned on your latest reading, making a suggestion about the way of developing user interfaces, or just making a joke.
 Regardless of what you were doing, at the moment you finished to pronounce the last syllable of that much simple word called *component*, something complex is gonna start to happen.

 The designers will invoke the powers of the Design System god, blessed with the glory of the Atomic Design and baptized with each variable contained in his set of Design Tokens.
-The Product Owner, bewitched by the reusability magic - and suffocated by the Gantt chart that demands him to ship dozens of new features - will ask you a thousand times: *So does it allow us to deliver more features in less time?* Finally, the back-end programmer will say nothing more than: *I already used Bootstrap once.
+The Product Owner, bewitched by the reusability magic, and suffocated by the Gantt chart that demands him to ship dozens of new feature, will ask you a thousand times: *So does it allow us to deliver more features in less time?* Finally, the back-end programmer will say nothing more than: *I already used Bootstrap once.
 I hate CSS*.

 Even though it has just three syllables, the word *component* causes zillions of different interpretations and expectations.
 So easy to say it, so hard to define it.